 Bruce Bischoff with Piano Action is excellent, though you'll need to book him well in advance!

-How much do I have to practice?How good do you want to get, and how fast do you want to get that good?
+How good do you want to get, and how fast do you want to get that good?
 Generally speaking, the more you practice, the faster you will learn!
-Research has found that on average, it takes about 450 hours of practice to finish Grade 1 (since there are usually a couple years of prep before that) and 3,300 hours of practice to reach the equivalent of a Royal Conservatory Grade 10.
-It's for good reason that you can get high school credit in Alberta for completing your Grade 6, 7, and 8 exams, because there's a lot of hours invested in learning it!
+Research has found that on average, it takes about 450 hours of practice to finish Grade 1 (since there are usually a couple years of prep before that) and 3,300 hours of practice to reach the equivalent of a Royal Conservatory Level 10.
+It's for good reason that you can get high school credit in Alberta for completing your Level 6, 7, and 8 exams, because there's a lot of hours invested in learning it!

 I expect my students to regularly practice five days a week, so with your lesson day, you can take one day off a week.
 I consider it to be a reasonable expectation for good progress to practice 15-20 minutes a day in early elementary (perhaps split into two mini-practice sessions for those squirmylittle ones!), 30 minutes a day for late elementary, 45 minutes a day for junior high, and 60 minutes a day for high school.
 More is better!

-How much do lessons cost?There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 36 lessons through the school year while Monday and Friday lessons only get 32 lessons since they get most of the holidays and PD days.
+There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 37 lessons through the school year while Monday and Friday lessons get 35 lessons since they get most of the holidays.

 Tuesday, Wednesday, Thursday

 |40 minute lesson||$127.00/month||$117.00/month|

 |55 minute lesson||$165.00/month||$152.00/month|

-, or even cash.
-Invoices will be sent out 10 days prior to the first day of each month with reminders on the first day of the month.
+Payments are due on the first of each month for September through June and may be paid with recurring credit card payments, online by credit card or PayPal, by e-transfer,Invoices will be sent out 10 days prior to the first day of each month with reminders on the first day of the month and automatically recurring payments are on the first of the month.
 Payments that have not been received by 9:00 am on the third day of each month will be subject to a $10 late fee per student.

 What is included in that cost?
-Is there anything else I'll need to pay for?Your monthly fee includes: Your monthly fees do not include:
+Is there anything else I'll need to pay for?

 Do I have to sign up for the whole year?

 In that case, I would add up however many lessons are left in the remainder of the year and adjust your first month's payment so that you pay for the correct number of lessons over what is left in the year.
 Each month following will be at the usual monthly rate.

 I try not to!
 Adult students or advanced students preparing for August exams may continue lessons throughout the summer on a per-lesson basis with as much flexibility as needed to accommodate holiday plans for everyone.

 I expect my students to play in recitals, but it is not mandatory.
 Missing a recital is like missing a lesson, though, since there is a lot to be learned from preparing and performing and hearing everyone else play!
 Memorization is encouraged but not required.
-I have two studio recitals in January and June.
-Dates, times, and places will be announced well in advance, but are usually held Sunday afternoons at Grant
+I usually have two studio recitals in January and June.
+Dates, times, and places will be announced well in advance.

-Are lessons any fun?I sure hope so!
+I sure hope so!
 While I will get my students to play tricky passages until it's easy (or at least easier!) like a personal trainer asking for just one more pushup, I try to keep everything lighthearted with laughter.
 We'll play rhythms on cups, play hand drums, play duets, and occasionally play music games on the iPad.
 I have an incentive program where students can earn badges based on their accomplishments and use the points from those to earn prizes from my treasure box.